VBA to Split with Multiple Delimiters in Excel (2 Easy Ways)

 • After the loop has finished, the code checks if there is a non-empty substring remaining after the last delimiter.
 If there is, it is added to the “words” array using a similar process as in the above step.

-• Finally, the code prints each substring in the “words” array using a For Loop that iterates through each element in the array (except the last one, which was added as an empty element in step 4).
+• The code prints each substring in the “words” array using a For Loop that iterates through each element in the array (except the last one, which was added as an empty element in step 4).
 The “Debug.Print” statement outputs the substring to the Immediate window in the VBA editor.

-You have to run the code with the F5 key, and you will get your inputted data split in the Immediate window like in the image below.
+• Run the code with the F5 key, and you will get your inputted data split in the Immediate window like in the image below.

 Final output showing in the immediate window